 (c) for such other purposes as are necessary in order for the Commission to properly exercise and perform its powers, functions and duties under this Act.

-[Section 54 amended by No. 49 of 1996 s.
+[Section 54 amended: No. 49 of 1996 s.
 64.]

 55. Payments may be made by allowance or set-off